ebenezerdon/webllm-offline-ai/README.md

 ## How It Works

 This application uses [web-llm](https://github.com/mlc-ai/web-llm), a project that compiles LLMs to WebGPU for browser execution.
-The UI is styled to mimic a pc desktop environment.
+The UI is structured as a pc desktop environment.
 When you load a model, it downloads the model weights (which may take some time).
 Subsequent loads use the cached version from IndexedDB.
 The `pc-ui.js` script handles the visual aspects of the windowing (dragging, minimize, maximize, close simulation) and the taskbar.

 ## Connect With the Developer